Pumps, weirs, and locks

 Schutsluis

-The lock is the best-known type of sluice.
+The lock the best-known type of sluice.
 The lock takes a boat from one water level to another.
 This is how it works:

-A lock has two doors.
+A lock two doors.
 One door opens and the boat enters the lock.
 The door then closes.

 We raise or lower the water in the lock chamber.
 This depends on the water level on the other side of the lock.
 Finally, the second door opens and the boat continues on its way.